Fasciculation: Risk factors

 Risk factors for benign fasciculations are age, stress, fatigue, and strenuous exercise.
 Fasciculations can be caused by anxiety, caffeine or alcohol and thyroid disease.
-Magnesium deficiency is a common cause of fasciculation.

 Other factors may include the use of anticholinergic drugs over long periods.
 In particular, these include ethanolamines such as diphenhydramine (brand names Benadryl, Dimedrol, Daedalon and Nytol), used as an antihistamine and sedative, and dimenhydrinate (brand names Dramamine, Driminate, Gravol, Gravamin, Vomex, and Vertirosan) for nausea and motion sickness.
 Persons with benign fasciculation syndrome (BFS) may experience paraesthesia (especially numbness) shortly after taking such medication; fasciculation episodes begin as the medication wears off.

 Stimulants can cause fasciculations directly.
 These include caffeine, pseudoephedrine (Sudafed), amphetamines, and the asthma bronchodilator salbutamol (brand names Proventil, Combivent, Ventolin).
-Medications used to treat attention deficit disorder (ADHD) often contain stimulants as well, and are common causes of benign fasciculations.
-Since asthma and ADHD are much more serious than the fasciculations themselves, this side effect may have to be tolerated by the patient after consulting a physician or pharmacist.
+Medications used to treat attention deficit disorder (ADHD) often contain stimulants and are common causes of benign fasciculations.

 The depolarizing neuromuscular blocker succinylcholine causes fasciculations.
-It is a normal side effect of the drug's administration, and can be prevented with a small dose of a nondepolarizing neuromuscular blocker prior to the administration of succinylcholine, often 10% of a nondepolarizing NMB's induction dose.
+It is a normal side effect of the drug's administration.
+It can be prevented with a small dose of a nondepolarizing neuromuscular blocker prior to the administration of succinylcholine, often 10% of a nondepolarizing NMB's induction dose.

-Even if a drug such as caffeine causes fasciculations, that does not necessarily mean it is the only cause.
-For example, a very slight magnesium deficiency by itself (see below) might not be enough for fasciculations to occur, but when combined with caffeine, the two factors together could be enough.
+Even if a drug such as caffeine may be suspected to cause fasciculations, that does not necessarily mean it is the actual cause.
+For example, a very slight magnesium deficiency by itself might not be enough for fasciculations to occur, but when combined with caffeine, the two factors together could be enough.

 Treatment

-Reducing stress and anxiety is therefore another useful treatment.

 There is no proven treatment for fasciculations in people with ALS.
 Among patients with ALS, fasciculation frequency is not associated with the duration of ALS and is independent of the degree of limb weakness and limb atrophy.
 No prediction of ALS disease duration can be made based on fasciculation frequency alone.